pp-pal/pp-pal.github.io/products/lazy-chatters.markdown

 - Paypal will notify our system after the successful payment
 - Then, we create your Lazy Chatters account with your Paypal email
 - You should receive a randomly generated password in your Paypal email
-- Download Lazy Chatters (link will be provided after app is approved)
+- <a href="https://chrome.google.com/webstore/detail/lazy-chatters/cmhjeefklfpglodcffabbjebjpmadned" target="_blank">Download Lazy Chatters</a>
 - After login, we strongly recommend you to `change your password with stronger one immediately`

 ## To Do After Subscribe